Esri/calcite-design-system/CONTRIBUTING.md

 1. Create a new file inside your component directory like `calcite-X.stories.js`
 2. Write stories (see below)
-3. Run the documentation locally with `npm run storybook`
+3. Run the documentation locally with `npm run docs:preview`

-The `storybook` command will build Calcite Components, and open your browser to view the storybook docs locally.
+The `docs:preview` command will build Calcite Components, and open your browser to view the storybook docs locally.

 #### Writing stories